Virginia opossum

-The Virginia opossum (Didelphis virginiana), also known as the North American opossum, is the only opossum living north of Mexico, its range extending south into Central America.
-It is the northernmost marsupial in the world.
-In the United States and Canada, it is typically called a possum, 'possum or opossum.
-It is a solitary nocturnal animal about the size of a domestic cat, and a successful opportunist.
+The Virginia opossum (Didelphis virginiana), also known as the North American opossum, is a member of the opossum family found from southern Canada to northern Costa Rica, making it the northernmost marsupial in the world.
+Commonly referred to simply as the possum, it is a solitary nocturnal animal about the size of a domestic cat, and a successful opportunist.

 Opossums are familiar to many North Americans as they frequently inhabit settled areas near food sources like trash cans, pet food, compost piles, gardens or housemice.
-Their slow and nocturnal nature, and their attraction to roadside carrion, makes many roadkill.
+Their slow, nocturnal nature and their attraction to roadside carrion make opossums more likely to become roadkill.